 To begin with, you need to download and install FonePaw Data Recovery software on your computer.
 But you should note that it can't be downloaded and installed on the hard drive where you lost data, or the deleted files may be overwritten and you can't be able to get your program back anymore.

 Launch FonePaw Data Recovery on your Windows.
 On the homepage of the software, you can choose the data type to scan.
-Here you need to select "Others" (the lost .exe files can be found from this catalogue).
-And if you want to recover the files such as photos or videos created from your lost program, you can also choose their data types to scan.
-In most of the cases, users can get them back if they haven't been overwritten.
+Here you need to select "Others" (the lost .exe files can be found from this catalog).
+And if you want to recover the files such as PSDs (opens new window) and DOCs created from your lost program, you can also choose their data types to scan.
+In most cases, users can get them back if they haven't been overwritten.
 Then also select the hard drive that stored your lost files and click on the "Scan" button.

 Choose the files you want to recover and click on the "Recover" button to get them back to Windows.
 Then you can reinstall the program with its .exe file.